 Cruise back to Paris this morning and this afternoon you can visit the Marmottan Museum in Paris, home to the world’s largest collection of paintings by Claude Monet – 66 in total.
 Housed in a mansion originally designed as a hunting lodge, the museum also houses works by Impressionist painters such as Manet, Pissarro, Renoir, Rodin and Sisley.

-Please note: On Mondays the Marmottan Museum is closed and so on the June 13, 2021 departure you will visit the Musee de L’orangerie instead.
+Please note: The Marmottan Museum is closed on Mondays, so if your visit falls on this day you will visit the Museum de l’Orangerie instead.